-Epoch Rewards are similar to the familiar notion of block rewards in other blockchains, minting and distributing new units of Celo Gold as blocks are produced, to create several kinds of incentives.
+Epoch Rewards are similar to the familiar notion of block rewards in other blockchains, minting and distributing new units of CELO as blocks are produced, to create several kinds of incentives.
 Epoch rewards are paid in the final block of the epoch and are used to:

-Distribute rewards to holders of Locked Celo Gold voting for groups that elected validators
+- Distribute rewards to holders of Locked CELO voting for groups that elected validators

-A total of 400 million Celo Gold will be released for epoch rewards over time.
-Celo Gold is one of Celo’s reserve currencies and can be used as utility token in Celo.
+A total of 400 million CELO will be released for epoch rewards over time.
+CELO is a utility and governance asset on Celo, and also the reserve collateral for Celo Dollar (and possibly in the future other whitelisted tokens).
 It has a fixed total supply and in the long term will exhibit deflationary characteristics like Bitcoin.

 In step two, these on-target rewards are adjusted to generate a drift towards a predefined target epoch rewards schedule.
 This process aims to solve the trade-off between paying reasonable rewards in terms of purchasing power and avoiding excessive over- or underspending with respect to a predefined epoch rewards schedule.
 More detail about the two steps is provided below.

-There is a target schedule for the release of Celo Gold epoch rewards.
-The proposed target curve (subject to change) of remaining epoch rewards declines linearly over 15 years to 50% of the initial 400 million Celo Gold, then decays exponentially with half life of afterwards.
+There is a target schedule for the release of CELO epoch rewards.
+The proposed target curve (subject to change) of remaining epoch rewards declines linearly over 15 years to 50% of the initial 400 million CELO, then decays exponentially with half life of afterwards.
 The choice of guarantees a smooth transition from the linear to the exponential regime.

 The total actual rewards paid out at the end of a given epoch result from multiplying the total on-target rewards with a

 Rewards Multiplier.
 This adjustment factor is a function of the percentage deviation of the remaining epoch rewards from the target epoch rewards remaining.
 It evaluates to